Template Inputs

 Validation configuration

-Section titled “Validation configuration”By default, all JSON inputs with a schema are validated before compilation.
+Section titled “Validation configuration”By default, all explicit JSON input values with a schema are validated before compilation.
 You can control this on two levels.

 Per-template default